-Following a European Directive in 2006, the Artist's Resale Right entitles creators of original works of art to a royalty each time their work is resold, with the involvement of an auction house, for 1,000 Euros or more.
-(From 1 April 2024, this will revert to £1000 or more).
+Following a European Directive in 2006, the Artist's Resale Right entitles creators of original works of art to a royalty each time their work is resold, with the involvement of an auction house, for £1,000 or more.

 This right covers sales of work by living artists and also the beneficiaries and heirs of artists deceased within the last 70 years of the sale.

-The artist’s royalty depends on the hammer price (sale price without any VAT or Buyer's Premium).
+The artist’s royalty depends on the hammer price (sale price without any VAT or Buyer's Premium) calculated in Pounds Sterling.
 The higher the sale price of the artwork, the lower the overall royalty rate.

 Hammer Price |